deepskies/DeepSLIDE/README.md

 `train_model.ipynb`
 This notebook includes reading in the data, preprocessing of the images, and training the model.
 Three models with random weight initializations (`seed` input to the model) are run in our analysis to check robustness.
-One of the models `working_model_1M-2-034_seed128_v2.keras` is available on Zonodo (link will be provided shortly).
+One of the models `working_model_1M-2-034_seed128_v2.keras` is available on zenodo (link will be provided shortly).

 This trained model can be directly loaded (without having to re-train the model) using